Amy Grant: In the mainstream

-House of Love in 1994 continued in the same vein, boasting catchy pop songs mingled with spiritual lyrics.
+House of Love in 1994 continued in the same vein, containing pop songs mingled with spiritual lyrics.
 The album was a multi-platinum success and produced the pop hit "Lucky One" (No. 18 pop and No. 2 AC; No. 1 on Radio & Records) as well as the title track (a duet with country music star and future husband Vince Gill) (No. 37 pop) and a cover of Joni Mitchell's frequently covered "Big Yellow Taxi" (No. 67 pop) (in which she changed the line "And they charged the people a dollar and a half just to see'em" to "And then they charged the people 25 bucks just to see'em").

 After she covered the 10cc song "The Things We Do for Love" for the Mr. Wrong soundtrack, Behind the Eyes was released in September 1997.
 The album struck a much darker note, leaning more towards downtempo, acoustic soft-rock songs, with more mature (yet still optimistic) lyrics.
 She called it her "razor blades and Prozac" album.
 Although "Takes a Little Time" was a moderate hit single, the album failed to sell like the previous two albums, which had both gone multi-platinum.
 Behind The Eyes was eventually certified Gold by the RIAA.
 The video for "Takes a Little Time" was a new direction for Grant; with a blue light filter, acoustic guitar, the streets and characters of New York City, and a plot, Grant was re-cast as an adult light rocker.
 She followed up "Behind The Eyes" with A Christmas To Remember, her third Christmas album, in 1999.
 The album was certified gold in 2000.

 Following the 9/11 attacks Grant's "I Will Remember You" saw a resurgence in popularity as many radio DJs mixed a special tribute version of the song.
 In the same year Grant won $125,000 for charity on the "Rock Star Edition" of Who Wants to Be a Millionaire?